dtonon/papiro/README.md

 # Encode a file to QR Codes in single pdf
 ./papiro.sh -c memo.txt

+# Zip and encode a file
+./papiro.sh -z -c divina-commedia.txt

+# Encode a directory to qrcodes (using a zip file)
+./papiro.sh -c mydata/

 # Interactively create a new vim encrypted file and then process it
 ./papiro.sh -x